Divyansh8843/HealthInsuranceApp/README.md

 XGBoost Regressor

-Model persistence achieved via Joblib
+Each model was evaluated using metrics like Mean Absolute Error (MAE) and R² Score to ensure accuracy.

-🧑‍💻 Author
+👨‍💻 Author

-👨‍💻 Hemish [Your Last Name]
+Hemish [Your Last Name]
-📫 [your.email@example.com
+📧 [your.email@example.com
 ]
 🔗 LinkedIn Profile

 🪪 License

-This project is licensed under the MIT License — feel free to use, modify, and distribute it with attribution.
+This project is licensed under the MIT License.
+You’re free to use and modify it for learning or personal projects.

+⭐ Acknowledgment

+Special thanks to the open-source libraries and datasets that made this project possible.

+💬 Feedback

+If you found this project helpful, feel free to star the repo ⭐ or contribute improvements!